munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 This feeling is exactly why people get excited about abstraction, modularity, design patterns, and software architecture.
 A well-architected program really is a joyful experience to work in, and everyone loves having more productive developers.
 And good architecture makes a *huge* difference in productivity.
 It's hard to overstate how profound an effect it can have.

 But, like all things in life, it doesn't come free.
-Good architecture takes real time, effort, and discipline.
+Good architecture takes real effort and discipline.
 Every time you make a change or implement a feature, you have to work hard to integrate it gracefully into the rest of the program.
 You have to take great care to both <span name="maintain">organize</span> the code well and *keep* it organized throughout the thousands of little changes that make up a development cycle.

 <aside name="maintain">